 - 5 flow-routing surfaces.
 Historically, depressions (or 'pits') in DEMs have been viewed as data errors, but the rapid expansion of high-resolution, high-precision DEM coverage increases the likelihood that depressions are real-world features.
 To address this longstanding problem of emerging significance, we developed FlowFill, an algorithm that routes a prescribed amount of runoff across the surface in order to flood depressions, but only if enough water is available.
 This mass-conserving approach typically floods smaller depressions and those in wet areas, integrating drainage across them, while permitting internal drainage and - 10 disruptions to hydrologic connectivity.
 We present results from two sample study areas to which we apply a range of uniform initial runoff depths and report the resulting filled and unfilled depressions, the drainage network structure, and the required compute time.
-Typical FlowFill calculations take minutes to perform and permit more realistic analyses of water flow across landscapesFor the reach- to watershed-scale examples that we ran, FlowFill compute times ranged from approximately 1 to 30 minutes, with compute times per cell of 0.0001 to 0.006 s.
+For the reach- to watershed-scale examples that we ran, FlowFill compute times ranged from approximately 1 to 30 minutes, with compute times per cell of 0.0001 to 0.006 s.

-15 1 Introduction
+1 Introduction

-Flow routing based on Digital Elevation Models (DEMs) determines the paths taken by surface water (absent human interventions) and its associated sediment and/or dissolved load.
+- 15 Flow routing based on Digital Elevation Models (DEMs) determines the paths taken by surface water (absent human interventions) and its associated sediment and/or dissolved load.
 Flow routing algorithms are applied across a broad range of fields, including hydrologic and geomorphic modeling, topographic analysis, planetary science, and palaeoclimate.
-They are a critical component of both hydrologic (?Ng et al., 2018; ?) and geomorphic (??)
-(Neal et al., 2011; Ng et al., 2018; Ray et al., 2016) and

-20 geomorphic (Adams et al., 2017; Coulthard et al., 2013) models, with the former including watershed-scale processes and flood risk.
-In the latter case, flow routing is often recomputed over time to simulate the feedback between evolving topography and drainage patterns (Hobley et al., 2017; ?)(Hobley et al., 2017; Tucker et al., 2011).
-Flow-routing calculations and drainage-network construction also form the basis for topographic analysis algorithms to automatically pick channel heads (Clubb et al., 2014; Passalacqua et al., 2010; Pelletier, 2013), segment watersheds into representative hydrological units (Czuba and Foufoula-Georgiou, 2014; 1)
+They are a critical component of both hydrologic (Neal et al., 2011; Ng et al., 2018; Ray et al., 2016) and geomorphic (Adams et al., 2017; Coulthard et al., 2013) models, with the former including watershed-scale processes and flood risk.
+In the latter case, flow - 20 routing is often recomputed over time to simulate the feedback between evolving topography and drainage patterns (Hobley et al., 2017; Tucker et al., 2011).
+Flow-routing calculations and drainage-network construction also form the basis for topographic analysis algorithms to automatically pick channel heads (Clubb et al., 2014; Passalacqua et al., 2010; Pelletier, 2013), segment watersheds into representative hydrological units (Czuba and Foufoula-Georgiou, 2014; Ng et al., 2018; Teng et al., 2017), and link river-channel form with rates of tectonic uplift (Duvall et al., 2004; Perron and Royden, 2013; Willgoose et al.,

-and link river-channel form with rates of tectonic uplift (???) or subsidence (??)(Duvall et al., 2004; Perron and Royden, 2013; Willgoose e subsidence (Paola et al., 1992; Wickert and Schildgen, 2019).
-These same tools have been applied to understand valley networks on Mars (Luo and Stepinski, 2009; Molloy and Stepinski, 2007), the impacts of freshwater forcing on climate during the most recent deglaciation (Ivanovic et al., 2017, 2018; Riddick et al., 2018), and links between palaeo-drainage networks
+1991) or subsidence (Paola et al., 1992; Wickert and Schildgen, 2019).
+These same tools have been applied to understand valley networks on Mars (Luo and Stepinski, 2009; Molloy and Stepinski, 2007), the impacts of freshwater forcing on climate during the most recent deglaciation (Ivanovic et al., 2017, 2018; Riddick et al., 2018), and links between palaeo-drainage networks and modern economic and agricultural resources (Craddock et al., 2010).
+Flow-routing algorithms are thus vital to our

-5 and modern economic and agricultural resources (Craddock et al., 2010).
-Flow-routing algorithms are thus vital to our understanding of the landscape, the climate landscapes, climates, and water resources.
+5 understanding of landscapes, climates, and water resources.

-Multiple methods exist to distribute flow across the landscape, and these range from simple approaches to find the path of steepest descent from one DEM pixel to another (?)
-(O'Callaghan and Mark, 1984) to full shallow-water equations solvers (?) equation solvers (McGuire et al., 2013).
-Simple topographically-driven flow routing approaches are the most popular be-
+Multiple methods exist to distribute flow across the landscape, and these range from simple approaches to find the path of steepest descent from one DEM pixel to another (O'Callaghan and Mark, 1984) to full shallow-water equation solvers (McGuire et al., 2013).
+Simple topographically-driven flow routing approaches are the most popular because they are quick to compute (e.g., Braun and Willett, 2013; Gallant and Wilson, 1996; Schwanghart and Scherler, 2014), agnostic to the amount of